RoboJackets/robocup-software/docs/source/tutorial.rst

 For instance, the author's branch would be named ``kevin-fu/robocup-sw-tutorial``.

-Launch soccer (our UI) and the
-ER-force simulator, same way as you did in the installation guide, then select this play as the test play to see it in action.
+Launch soccer (our UI) and the ER-force simulator, same way as you did in the installation guide.
+Press the green check mark.
+You should see four wallers and one goalie move into position.
+Click anywhere on the field to place the ball in that location.
+You should see all five robots move between the ball and the goal.

+Open the file ``soccer/src/soccer/strategy/agent/position/waller.cpp``.
+Find the line of code that calculates the ``wall_spacing`` and double its value.

+Re-build the project (``make again``) and run the simulator again.
+You should see the wallers more spread out.
+Note that this is probably a less effective wall!
+This change is just for educational purposes.
+Take a screenshot of your new wall.

 Now that you've made a change to the repo, run ``git status``.
 You should see that whatever files you changed show up in red, which indicates that they are